 Castle of San Giusto

-Home to a medieval weapons museum and an ever-changing variety of exhibits, this grand 15th-century castle (complete with ramparts and bastions) affords wonderful sea and city views.
+Home to a medieval weapons museum and an ever-changing variety of exhibits, this grand 15th-century castle (complete with ramparts and bastions) affords terrific sea and city views.

 Temple of the Holy Trinity and St. Priridio